 Your placement travel expenses will be reimbursed from the Department of Health and Student Finance England.

-Each of our NHS-funded training courses contains a significant amount of placement experience, with this often being undertaken in outlying areas rather than solely in towns/cities.
+This course contains a significant amount of placement experience, with this often being undertaken in outlying areas rather than solely in towns/cities.
 You need to consider this when making your application and be clear about what you will be undertaking.
 If your placement locality is to be assigned for the full length of the course, i.e. for Nursing, Midwifery and ODP, you will need to consider the realities of training within that geographical area and be specific about which would be suitable for you – whilst being flexible may in some circumstances increase your chances of success, being unrealistic will lead to problems.
 Don't forget to ensure that you take note of the locality you have been assigned when you receive your offer letter and arrange your accommodation accordingly.

 You can find out more about our placement locations here.

 Background & experience

 For Midwifery, we are looking for applicants who:

 - Have a clear understanding of the profession, including insight into the role of the midwife

 - Are motivated and committed to undertaking the course